What if I want to drop charges?

 A victim may want to drop charges because:

-• because they changed their mind and now want to protect the defendant, or
+- because they changed their mind and now want to protect the defendant,

-• they are in fear of the defendant, friends, or family.
+- they fear the defendant, friends, or family.

 Victim’s Advocate Attorney

-Although the prosecutor might act as the attorney for the victim, they are not.
+Although the prosecutor might act as the victim’s attorney, they are not.
 The prosecutor represents the government.
 The “victim” is a witness in the case.
 Ultimately, the prosecutor is duty-bound to make decisions in the best interest of the city they represent or the state of Michigan, not the victim or complainant.
 The victim has the right to hire their lawyer to advise them, answer questions, and represent them in court.
 Victims can retain some criminal defense lawyers as their personal Victim’s Advocate.

 The allegations are false or exaggerated, so I want to drop the charges!

 After filing a false police report or making untruthful allegations to the police, a victim’s conscience may motivate them to come forward and admit deceitful statements or omissions.
 Most prosecutors and police officers are out to get convictions.
 They are almost sure to disregard or disbelieve claims by a victim that they were untruthful or left out important information exonerating the defendant.
 The prosecutor will take any opportunity to threaten a complainant seeking to dismiss charges with a charge of filing a false police report.
-They may tell the person that if they testify that the incident didn’t happen or that it happened differently than it is characterized in the police report, they could be charged with perjury.
+They may tell the person that if they testify that the incident didn’t happen or that it happened differently than was characterized in the police report, they could face perjury charges.
 If the complainant says they will not show up in court, the prosecution may indicate that they will seek a material witness warrant or assume that the defendant prevented that person from coming to court.

 If a complainant or victim made a false police report or exaggerated the defendant’s actions, they may have a legal right to invoke their 5th Amendment right not to testify.
-It is always best for the complainant to consult with a privately retained lawyer under these circumstances.
+Under these circumstances, it is always best for the complainant to consult with a privately retained lawyer.

 False Allegations of Domestic Violence and Other Charges

-Laws criminalizing and punishing criminal behavior, especially assaults, are essential; however, these laws can be abused.
+Laws criminalizing and punishing criminal behavior, especially assaults, are essential; however, people can abuse these laws.
 People make false reports of illegal activity to gain an advantage in civil cases, get the upper hand in divorce proceedings, or set up a claim for monetary damages.
 The most common reasons for false police reports are as follows:

 Attorneys For Getting Charges Dismissed or Dropped